KCL-BMEIS/OOP/week1.md

 --

 This value is the *exit code* of our program.
-It can be used by other programs, or by the shell, to detect any errors during execution
+It can be queried by other programs, or by the shell, to detect any errors during execution
 - by convention, any non-zero value signals that an error occurred
 - different error codes can sometimes be used to signal different types of errors